 BECOME A STUDENT LEADER IN THE GLOBAL FIGHT AGAINST HUNGER!

-- Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with international experts
+- Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with local experts;

 FURTHER OPPORTUNITIES FOR GLOBAL YOUTH INSTITUTE PARTICIPANTS

 The Global Youth Institute: The top students at the Missouri Youth Institute will be competitively selected to represent the State of Missouri as a delegate at the Global Youth Institute, held in Des Moines, October 13-15, 2016.
 There, they will join 400 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from over 65 countries attending the World Food Prize's annual international symposium.